Bennito L. Kelty

 “We have to go back and make sure we’re meeting the needs of the community we serve,” says Norman Harris, the executive director of the BID.
 “We’re defining the character, so we’re defining what it’s future is.”

 According to Harris, the L Line light rail is “one of the bigger things” to handle if the BID is renewed.
 In recent years, he has openly called for RTD to shut down the L line, which has fewer than 200,000 riders a year while other lines regularly pass one million.
-A year after the BID commissioned a study of the light rail’s impacts, RTD began looking for a consultant to study the long-term future of the light rail, Harris says.
+A year after the BID commissioned a study of light rail’s impacts, RTD began looking for a consultant to study the long-term future of the light rail route, Harris says.

 “It’s given us a chance to listen,” Harris says of the renewal process.
 “Not everyone is going to be happy, but what we can do is figure out what gets everyone as close to where they want it to be.”